jpsaa1912/jpsaa1912.github.io/LOGO-LICENSE.md

 FECHA: 2025

 AUTHOR DESCRIPTIONS:
-The logotype, isotype, commercial name Amphoteric Ltd and any associated element of visual identity is proprietary intellectual exclusive from Amphoteric Ltd.
+The logotype, isotype, commercial name "Amphoteric Ltd" and any associated element of visual identity is proprietary intellectual exclusive from Amphoteric Ltd.